 In 2019, the R2O Team established a transition plan review process to allow all NWS Portfolios the opportunity to fully review and comment on all transition plans, while also flagging any potential issues in transitioning proposed research to operations.
 Transition plan review meetings are held on a monthly basis.
 As of October 2021, 82 transition plans have been reviewed and 54 transition plans have been signed!
 A majority of transition plans are a product of the Office of Oceanic and Atmospheric Research (OAR)/ Weather Program Office (WPO)-funded grants.
 The project principal investigator (PI) works directly with a NWS Point of Contact (POC) (as designated by the R2O Team) to generate the respective transition plan and present the material at a transition plan review meeting.
 The R2O Team closely coordinates with OAR/WPO on R2O, transition plans, planning of notices of funding opportunity priorities, and the review of promising research proposals.
 The R2O Team is also working with OAR Office of Research, Transition, and Application (ORTA) Transition Plan Tiger Team.

 The R2O Team encourages R2O collaboration among the NWS Field, NOAA research, academic, and private-sector communities.
 To facilitate engagement among the NWS Field and universities, the R2O Team executes the Cooperative Program for Operational Meteorology, Education, and Training (COMET) Partners Program.
 Similarly, the R2O Team supports the Small Business Innovation Research (SBIR) Program to aid the transition of promising innovations from the private sector to operations.
-The R2O Team is investing in a diverse future workforce of research-minded undergraduate and graduate scientists through oversight of the William M. Lapenta Internship Program.
+The R2O Team is investing in the future workforce of research-minded undergraduate and graduate scientists through oversight of the William M. Lapenta Internship Program.
 Some of the resulting R&D from student projects have already progressed to NWS operations!

 For questions regarding the R2O Team, please contact the R2O Team Lead (nicole.kurkowski@noaa.gov).